osamuaoki/imediff/README.md

 into multiple smaller commits involving a single file for each commit.
 Unless `-k` option is used with `git ime`, the original commit message is discarded.

-If the latest commit involves only a single file, the commit may be split into multiple smaller commits involving a set of minimal partial changes.
-If the target file is small, splitting process may be managed interactively by `imediff`.
+If the latest commit involves only a single file, the splitting process is managed interactively by `imediff` with the interactive TUI.
 (You can force the non-interactive splitting by `-a` option.)

 This `git ime` is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of "`git rebase -i <treeish>`".